JuliaLang/PackageCompilerX.jl/docs/src/devdocs/relocatable_part_3.md

 ## Creating the binary and the bundle

-With some tweaks to the `rpath` entry so that the executable can find `libjulia` the executable is created in the same way as in part 2:
+With some tweaks to the `rpath` entry so that the executable can find `libjulia` the executable is created in the same way as in the previous tutorial.

 ```
 ~/MyApp